dogecv/DogeCV/README.md

 **2018.1**:
  - Added `HSVRangeFilter` that uses classic `lower` and `upper` HSV ranges
- - `HSVColorFilter` now devides the range by 2 on each side of the perfect color value.
+ - `HSVColorFilter` now divides the range by 2 on each side of the perfect color value.
 (Now range acts as expected) (Issue #9)
  - Added `SilverDetector` (Same as Gold but for silver)
  - Moved `SamplingOrderDetector` to use `HSVRangeFilter` for silver
  - Tuned Sampling (Still not competition ready)